Shannon (South Korean singer): 2015–2018: Acting debut and K-pop Star 6

 On 6 March 2015, Shannon released her EP Eighteen, which consists of seven tracks with the lead single "Why Why".
 On 10 July 2015, Shannon collaborated with rapper Yuk Ji-dam and released the digital single "Love X Get Off".
 In September 2015, Shannon was confirmed to star in the KBS drama Moorim School.

 On 3 March 2016, Shannon released a single called "Lachrymal Gland", featuring Soheechan as part of the 2gether project.

 From 20 November 2016 to 9 April 2017, she took part in the TV reality show K-pop Star 6: The Last Chance.
 The prize was a contract that would grant the winner promotions from YG, JYP and Antenna Music.
 Shannon received high praise for her technical singing ability but was critiqued for her lack of emotion.
 She was selected into YG's group and sang songs such as "Man in the Mirror", "Who's Your Mama", "Happy", and "Ain't No Other Man".
 She advanced to the top 4 (semi-finals) before she was eliminated.

 Shannon released her digital single "Love Don't Hurt" on 26 June 2017.
 The single contains two versions: a Korean version (featuring Lil' Boi) and an English version featuring f(x)'s Amber.

 Her second EP, Hello, released on 28 July with five tracks, including the accompanying title track of the same name and the previously released single "Love Don't Hurt".
 Shannon held her comeback showcase at the Yes24 Muv Hall on 27 July, one day before the album's release;

 she performed on Music Bank the next day.
 The music video for "Hello" was released on 31 July.

 On 24 June 2018, Shannon released her third digital single "Hatred Farewell".

-2019–present: departure from MBK
+2019–present: Departure from MBK

 In the first half of 2019, Shannon announced she would leave MBK following the expiration of her contract in the same year.

-In October 2019, Shannon was confirmed to cast in the musical We Will Rock You, as Scaramouche, which will be held in December 2019.
+In October 2019, Shannon was confirmed to cast in the musical We Will Rock You, as Scaramouche, which was held in December 2019.